Counselor Education Research

 On the “I want to support” dropdown, select “Graduate Program in Counselor Education.”

-Individuals and organizations interested in supporting faculty research and student scholarships, forming community research partnerships, or exploring other strategic opportunities within the Department of Counselor Education are encouraged to contact Bradley McKibben directly to explore ways to make a lasting impact.
+Interested in research collaboration, community partnerships, or supporting future counseling professionals?
+We welcome opportunities to connect.
+Individuals and organizations interested in supporting faculty research and student scholarships, forming community research partnerships, or exploring other strategic opportunities within the Department of Counselor Education are encouraged to contact the Department Chair, Dr. Bradley McKibben, to explore ways to make a lasting impact.